SleepLuvr/SleepLuvr/README.md

 I laughed out loud !!!!😳😳💥💥💥💥🥶🥶

 So what now?
-Since you stopped hanging out with me, I'm living better!
-I care more about my friends, builds trust and earns more people's affection, and I don't tease them as much as you did, Augh~ 🥶😱😍💥🤩🤑😂
+I'm living better!
+I care more about my friends, builds trust and earns more people's affection, And I don't joke excessively in a way that makes them as uncomfortable as you do, Augh 🥶😱😍💥🤩🤑😂

 Focus on the present, Bringing up the past just to attract haters for me?
 Thanks! but I don't need it~❤️‍🔥❤️‍🔥❤️‍🔥❤️‍🔥🤑🤑🤑🥶🥶

+Ok, And don't drag her into this, ok?
+That's amazing, Even my friends don't like your attitude.
+Do you really think you haven't done anything wrong, huhh?
+The joke was so excessive that it made people uncomfortable, So when someone else points it out, you get angry and walk away? omg~ Many of my friends don't even like you, haiz~ And don't try to cause trouble, make things worse, or turn it into a big problem, nobody will bother you then 🤡